Zweathersby/E-Cigs/README.md

 # E-CigsUSC

-##Authors
+## Authors
-Application developed by: Alexander, Jared, Reynard, Shane, and Zach
+Application developed by: Zack Weathersby

-##Purpose
+## Purpose
-This web application is intended for use in doctors offices by patients who are smokers.
+Intended for use in doctors offices by patients who are smokers for the doctor to get a better understanding of their patients need before the appointment even begins.

 The patients will first review information regarding their smoking habits, and, depending on their choice, information about e-cigarettes as well.